27629678/myblogs/Swift Leanning Tips.md

 public func ??<T>(optional: T?, defaultValue: @autoclosure () throws -> T?) rethrows -> T?
 ```

+#### 1.12 @escaping and @nonescaping

+If a closure is passed as an argument to a function and it is invoked after the function returns, the closure is escaping.

+#### 1.12.1 Benefits

+There are several benefits to make closures non-escaping by default.
+The most obvious benefits are performance and the ability for the compiler to optimize your code.
+If the compiler knows that a closure is non-escaping, it can take care of a many of the nitty-gritty details of memory management.

+This also means that you can use the self keyword without issues in non-escaping closures because the closure is invoked before the function returns.
+There is no need to use a weak reference to self in the closure.
+This is a nice benefit you get for free.

 ### 2 Control Flow & Collections

 #### 2.1 Where